-- 1. A variety of new ERPG and AEGL data through January 2012 have been added to the analysis routine.
-In particular, we added more than 40 interim AEGLs.
-This dramatically reduced the reliance on LC50-based health criteria.
-As a result for the ERG2012, AEGL values or AEGLs for structurally similar chemicals formed the basis of the health criteria for 90 of 164 chemicals on our TIH list (55%), and ERPG values or ERPGs for structurally similar chemicals formed the health criteria basis for 34 chemicals (21%).
-For 35 chemicals (21%), LC50 values or LC50 values for structurally similar chemicals were used to develop the health criteria, and for 5 chemicals (3%), LC{LO} values formed the basis of the health criteria. - 2.
-For the six most commonly shipped TIH materials, we developed a new table to complement the "Table of Initial Isolation and Protective Action Distances" (Table 1 in the Green Pages).
-This is referred to as Table 3 in this report and provides more detailed PAD estimates applicable for large spills.
-Specifically, this table provides PAD estimates for several transportation containers (e.g., tank truck, railcar, ton cylinders, etc.) and for three wind speed conditions.
-These container-specific tables are available for chlorine, ammonia, hydrogen chloride, hydrogen fluoride, sulfur dioxide, and ethylene oxide.
-The distances appearing in these tables are also 90th-percentile values, but are taken from a smaller subset of the scenario library corresponding to the applicable container type and wind speed range. - 3.
-We updated the meteorological database used in the statistical scenario analysis to include 204 United States weather stations for the years 1996-2005. - 4.
-We initiated a study to address the reactivity and depletion of chlorine and a several other widely transported chemicals.
-The reactivity of these materials in the environment and the resulting chemical depletion has been identified as a significant gap in current understanding of hazardous material releases.
-Analyses in the literature have demonstrated that distances to AEGL-3 concentrations are substantially reduced for reactive materials, if simple surface deposition (reactivity with surface matter) is factored into the modeling.
-However, there are insufficient empirical data available to estimate these reactivity effects to a satisfactory level of confidence, so these considerations were not included in preparation of the ERG2012.
-To address this gap, we have initiated an experimental program to address and quantify these effects.
-These data together with observations in the literature will be used to include these effects in preparation of the ERG2016.
+- 1. A variety of new ERPG and AEGL data through July 2015 have been added to the analysis routine.
+In particular, we added more than 19 interim and final AEGLs.
+This change dramatically reduced the reliance on LC50-based health criteria.
+As a result, for the ERG2016, AEGL values, or AEGLs for structurally similar chemicals, formed the basis of the health criteria for 109 of 163 chemicals on our TIH list (67%), and ERPG values, or ERPGs for structurally similar chemicals, formed the health criteria basis for 19 chemicals (12%).
+LC50 values, or LC50 values for structurally similar chemicals, and LCLO values formed the basis of the health criteria for 20%), and LCLO values formed the basis of the health criteria for 4 chemicals (2%). - 2.
+We conducted a study to address the reactivity and depletion of chlorine, ammonia, hydrogen chloride, and sulfur dioxide.
+The reactivity of these materials in the environment and the extent of the resulting chemical depletion has been identified as a significant gap in the current understanding of hazardous material releases.
+Analyses in the literature have demonstrated that distances to AEGL-3 concentrations are substantially reduced for reactive materials if simple surface deposition (reactivity with surface matter) is factored into the modeling.
+However, prior to this work, insufficient empirical data existed or was available to estimate these reactivity effects to a satisfactory level of confidence.
+Using data from our experiments, we developed a methodology to include reactivity for a variety of vegetation types and soils by determining the loss rates and factoring those rates into the CASRAM dispersion model. - 3.
+We included distances for a variety of adsorbed highly toxic gases (Hazard Zone A).
+As the amount of these gases in cylinders is very low, distances for the adsorbed materials are substantially less than distances specified for those same gases in non-adsorbed conveyance.